 What It Looks Like

-The flat concrete or mortar cap at the very top of the chimney (not the metal cap or spark arrestor) shows cracks, chips, or missing sections.
+The concrete or mortar cap at the very top of the chimney (not the metal cap or spark arrestor) shows cracks, chips, or missing sections.
 The crown may have separated from the flue liner, leaving a gap.
 In advanced deterioration, chunks of the crown may have broken off entirely.

 Why It Is Urgent

 Many chimney crowns are improperly constructed.
-A properly built crown extends beyond the chimney walls by at least 2 inches to create a drip edge that directs water away from the brick below.
+A properly built crown extends beyond the chimney walls by at least 1 to 2 inches to create a drip edge that directs water away from the brick below.
 It is sloped from the flue liner outward to shed water.
-It is built from a durable morite, concrete, or manufactured crown product - not a thin mortar wash that cracks within a few years.
+It is built from reinforced concrete or a manufactured crown product, not a thin mortar wash that cracks within a few years.
+NFPA 211, the national standard for chimneys and fireplaces referenced by Illinois municipal codes, specifies crown construction requirements that many pre-1990 crowns simply do not meet.

 Urgency Level: High